 Comparing yourself to others is useless.
 You’re always going to meet someone with a skill or attribute that you don’t have BUT there are also skills and attributes you have that others don’t.
 These are the things that make you unique.
 But not comparing yourself is easier said than done.
 “I’ve realized that our problem with being mindful comes from the expectations of how we should be.
 Sometimes you just have to stop and tell yourself, ‘You are enough.
 You are perfect.
 You are fine.'”

 The whole point of meditation is to slow down.
 Instead of letting your mind take over and stress you out, let go and focus on the positive and peaceful.
-“The more you meditate, the more it will help you slow down and the more you’ll be able respond instead of react to things.”
+“The more you meditate, the more it will help you slow down and the more you’ll be able to respond instead of reacting to things.”

 TAKE THREE DEEP BREATHS

 Stress can easily come in and kill a good vibe.
 The thing to do when feeling stressed or worked up is to take three deep breaths.
 But slowing down your breathing is just part of it.
 “As you’re breathing, take the time to feel your breath.
 Feel your heartbeat.
 Really feel it.
 Recognize what stress feels like.
 Accept the feeling of being stressed and when it happens again, you’ll know how to respond to that feeling.”

 When life gets too hectic, we may find ourselves focusing on what we don’t have.
 The best thing we can do in moments like this is show gratitude.
 “Writing down what we are grateful for allows us to focus on what we have, not what we believe we’re missing,” Tashroudian says.
 Life has many blessings and choosing to be grateful for them stops you from dwelling on the things you don’t have or can’t change.